edalferes/vimmlair-crawler/README.md

-# Vimm's Lair Game Crawler
+# Vimm's Lair Crawler

-This project is a web crawler designed to extract and download game data from Vimm's Lair.
+This project is a web crawler designed to extract and download game data from [Vimm's Lair](https://https://vimm.net/).
 It leverages asynchronous operations and web scraping techniques to gather information about video game consoles, their games, and game download links.
 The extracted data is saved in a MongoDB database for further processing.

 ## Features
 - Scrapes console and handheld data from Vimm's Lair.